Juancho1985/trends/README.md

 ## Synopsis

-Trends cards, an application to show trends by giving the effect you choose.
+Trends cards, an application to show trends by choosing the grid size you want.

 ## Motivation